integreat-io/integreat/README.md

 When a queue is not set up, a dispatched action with `queue: true` will just be run right away as a normal action.

-Note that you may also use queues directly, by dispatching to it as a server and getting incoming actions from its `listen()` method.
+You may also use queues directly, by dispatching to it as a server and getting incoming actions from its `listen()` method.
 In that case, it's just as any other service with no need for any special handling.

+> Queueing actions are actually done through an action handler, but this handler
+> is not available from outside Integreat.

 ## Middleware